roboflow/inference/docs/workflows/create_workflow_block.md

     * line `13` imports `Batch` from core of workflows library - this class represent container which is veri similar to list (but read-only) to keep batch elements

-    * lines `41-43` define class method that changes default behaviour of the block and make it capable to process batches
+    * lines `40-42` define class method that changes default behaviour of the block and make it capable to process batches - we are marking each parameter that the `run(...)` method **recognizes as batch-oriented**.

-    * changes introduced above made the signature of `run(...)` method to change, now `image_1` and `image_2` are not instances of `WorkflowImageData`, but rather batches of elements of this type
+    * changes introduced above made the signature of `run(...)` method to change, now `image_1` and `image_2` are not instances of `WorkflowImageData`, but rather batches of elements of this type. **Important note:** having multiple batch-oriented parameters we expect that those batches would have the elements related to each other at corresponding positions - such that our block comparing `image_1[1]` into `image_2[1]` actually performs logically meaningful operation.

-    * lines `75-78`, `86-87` present changes that needed to be introduced to run processing across all batch elements - showcasing how to iterate over batch elements if needed
+    * lines `74-77`, `85-86` present changes that needed to be introduced to run processing across all batch elements - showcasing how to iterate over batch elements if needed

-    * it is important to note how outputs are constructed in line `86` - each element of batch will be given its entry in the list which is returned from `run(...)` method.
+    * it is important to note how outputs are constructed in line `85` - each element of batch will be given its entry in the list which is returned from `run(...)` method.
 Order must be aligned with order of batch elements.
 Each output dictionary must provide all keys declared in block outputs.

+???
+Warning "Inputs that accept both batches and scalars"

+    It is **relatively unlikely**, but may happen that your block would need to accept both batch-oriented data and scalars within a single input parameter.
+Execution Engine recognises that using `get_parameters_accepting_batches_and_scalars(...)` method of block manifest.
+Take a look at the example provided below:

+    ```{ .py linenums="1" hl_lines="20-22 24-26 45-47 49 50-54 65-70"}
+    from typing import Literal, Union, List, Optional, Type, Any, Dict
+    from pydantic import Field

+    from inference.core.workflows.prototypes.block import (
+        WorkflowBlockManifest,
+        WorkflowBlock,
+        BlockResult,
+    )
+    from inference.core.workflows.execution_engine.entities.base import (
+        OutputDefinition,
+        Batch,
+    )
+    from inference.core.workflows.execution_engine.entities.types import (
+        Selector,
+    )

+    class ExampleManifest(WorkflowBlockManifest):
+        type: Literal["my_plugin/example@v1"]
+        name: str
+        param_1: Selector()
+        param_2: List[Selector()]
+        param_3: Dict[str, Selector()]

+        @classmethod
+        def get_parameters_accepting_batches_and_scalars(cls) -> bool:
+            return ["param_1", "param_2", "param_3"]

+        @classmethod
+        def describe_outputs(cls) -> List[OutputDefinition]:
+            return [OutputDefinition(name="dummy")]

+        @classmethod
+        def get_execution_engine_compatibility(cls) -> Optional[str]:
+            return ">=1.3.0,<2.0.0"

+    class ExampleBlock(WorkflowBlock):

+        @classmethod
+        def get_manifest(cls) -> Type[WorkflowBlockManifest]:
+            return ExampleManifest

+        def run(
+            self,
+            param_1: Any,
+            param_2: List[Any],
+            param_3: Dict[str, Any],
+        ) -> BlockResult:
+            batch_size = None
+            if isinstance(param_1, Batch):
+                param_1_result = ...  # do something with batch-oriented param
+                batch_size = len(param_1)
+            else:
+                param_1_result = ... # do something with scalar param
+            for element in param_2:
+               if isinstance(element, Batch):
+                  ...
+               else:
+                  ...
+            for key, value in param_3.items():
+               if isinstance(element, value):
+                  ...
+               else:
+                  ...
+            if batch_size is None:
+               return {"dummy": "some_result"}
+            result = []
+            for _ in range(batch_size):
+               result.append({"dummy": "some_result"})
+            return result
+    ```

+    * lines `20-22` specify manifest parameters that are expected to accept mixed (both scalar and batch-oriented) input data - point out that at this stage there is no difference in definition compared to previous examples.

+    * lines `24-26` specify `get_parameters_accepting_batches_and_scalars(...)` method to tell the Execution Engine that block `run(...)` method can handle both scalar and batch-oriented inputs for the specified parameters.

+    * lines `45-47` depict the parameters of mixed nature in `run(...)` method signature.

+    * line `49` reveals that we must keep track of the expected output size **within the block logic**.
+That's why it is quite tricky to implement blocks with mixed inputs.
+Normally, when block `run(...)` method operates on scalars - in majority of cases (exceptions will be described below) - the metod constructs single output dictionary.
+Similairly, when batch-oriented inputs are accepted - those inputs define expected output size.
+In this case, however, we must manually detect batches and catch their sizes.

+    * lines `50-54` showcase how we usually deal with mixed parameters - applying different logic when batch-oriented data is detected

+    * as mentioned earlier, output construction must also be adjusted to the nature of mixed inputs - which is illustrated in lines `65-70`

 ### Implementation of flow-control block